Building Gold & Copper Assets in the Americas

 Carube’s recent review of exploration data has aided in the creation of a porphyry model for the property and the identification of numerous highly prospective copper-gold targets.

-Carube plans to begin drilling at Bellas Gate in April 2017, including the high-priority Provost, Provost SE, Hendley, and Connor SE targets.
+Carube plans to continue drilling at Bellas Gate in 2018, including the high-priority Provost, Provost SE, Lucky Valley, Charlie and Connor SE targets.

 Main Ridge Project—Porphyry‐type copper and high‐grade gold mineralization identified